 - Feeling cold

 - Itchy skin or rash

 - Loss of interest or pleasure in activities

 - Runny nose

 - Sore throat

-Two of the most serious long-term side effects of tramadol use are addiction and dependence.
-Addiction forms when a reward response occurs in the brain due to the use of tramadol.
-The more someone uses tramadol, or the higher the dose they use, the more likely an addiction is to form.
+Two serious, long-term side effects of tramadol use are addiction and dependence.
+Tramadol addiction is a disorder that occurs when someone continues to use a substance despite negative consequences.
+The more someone uses tramadol or the higher the dose they use, the more likely an addiction is to form.

 Dependence occurs as the brain adjusts to the presence of tramadol.
 Neurotransmitter functionality alters in response to tramadol’s effects.
-When this happens, if someone stops using tramadol they are likely to experience withdrawal symptoms.
-Tramadol withdrawal symptoms include:
+When this happens, if someone stops using tramadol, they are likely to experience uncomfortable and potentially fatal withdrawal symptoms.

-Other possible longer-term side effects of tramadol which are rare but possible include:
+Other possible long-term side effects of tramadol include:

 - Respiratory depression